e10v/tea-tasting/README.md

 })
 ```

 By default, it expects the equal number of observations per variant.
 To set a different ratio use the `ratio` parameter.
-It accept the values of two types:
+It accept two types of values:

 - A ratio of number of treatment observations per number of control observations, as a number.
-For, example `SampleRatio(0.5)` -- ratio of treatment observations per number of control observations is 1:2.
+For example, `SampleRatio(0.5)`: ratio of treatment observations per number of control observations is 1:2.
+Default is `1` but can be redefined in global settings.
 - A dictionary with variants as keys and expected ratios.
 For example, `SampleRatio({"A": 2, "B": 1})`.

-The statistical criteria depends on the `test` parameter:
+Statistical criteria depends on the `test` parameter:

 - `"auto"` (default): Perform the binomial test if the number of observations is less than 1000.
 Otherwise perform the G-test.
 - `"binomial"`: Binomial test.